 Since more expensive photo manager software will likely provide editing, sharing and storing capabilities as well as photo organization, while free versions may only include some of these features, consider what options you actually need for your photography business when determining which photo management software you should invest in.

 Now that you’ve got your photos all organized using your chosen photo management software, you can focus your time on what’s really important, like taking more photos, improving your techniques and learning new skills.
 With all your photos organized you’ll be able to decide which photos to include in your online portfolio.
 By carefully curating your portfolio you can make sure you’re representing your best self and embracing and making use of your niche.
 Don’t have an online portfolio yet?
-Choose one with unique themes and typography to customize every last detail of your portfolio and really stand apart from the crowd.
+Choose one with unique templates and typography to customize every last detail of your portfolio and really stand apart from the crowd.